 Over the past several years the digital world is expanding beyond the wired computer.
 As we are producing information as never before, mobile technologies seem to be the natural evolution of computers.
 Mobile devices embedding computers processing power spread out in the society.
 Smartphones are the most visible part of this technology that ranges from micro-gadgets capable to track different organic signals to T-shirts that change colors depending on the mood of the person.

 The focus this paper is locative digital media accessed on personal devices, namely smartphones and tablets, which are having an unprecedented fast penetration in the society.
-Since 2007, when smartphones started to be adopted, the audience jump from a few hundred thousands to hundreds millions devices in just 4 year.
-In end of 2011, comScore reported 104 millions user in Europe and 98 million in the US, reaching around 50% in population (2012, p.7).
-Tablets were introduced in 2010 and has sales are brisk.
+Since 2007, when smartphones started to be adopted, the audience jump from a few hundred thousand to hundreds of millions in just 4 years.
+In the end of 2011, comScore (2012) reported 104 million users in Europe and 98 million in the US, reaching around 50% of the population (p.7).
+Tablets were introduced in 2010 and have sales are brisk.
 According to comScore, tablets reached 40 million users in the U.S. in two years; smartphones took 7 years to reach the same number of sales (p.5).
 In March 2012, Apple launched its new iPad selling 3 million worldwide in the first 3 days (Apple 2012).
 It demonstrates the public interest for this new medium and shows how mobile media is becoming ubiquitous in the society.

 If we look at new mobile digital technology, we see that it is not just a technical apparatus to facilitate access to the Internet or communication between people.
-It becomes more than that when both actors, producers and consumers push and stretch the initial purpose of these devices.
-Moreover, the shift toward the mobile platform and the tools embed inside them are creating new opportunities not only for the expansion of the cyberspace, but also to produce new experiences in the physical world.
-Producer can now explores different approaches of storytelling blending the digital and the physical space.
+It becomes more than that when both actors, producers, and consumers push and stretch the initial purpose of these devices.
+Moreover, the shift toward the mobile platform and the tools embedded inside them are creating new opportunities not only for the expansion of the cyberspace but also to produce new experiences in the physical world.
+The producer can now explore different approaches to storytelling blending the digital and the physical space.
 Similarly, users can find new places and discover new meaningful experiences in the same space that they live.
-It is remediating mass media, giving new opportunities for consumer, and also remediating of the physical space.
+It is remediating mass media, giving new opportunities for consumers, and also remediating of the physical space.